-These are the steps entering freshmen must follow to apply for all forms of financial aid:
+These are the steps entering freshmen must follow to

+apply for all forms of financial aid:

-- Submit either the Parents' Confidential Statement of the College Scholarship Service or the American College Testing Family Financial Statement.
-Secure a copy from your school counselor and forward it to the address indicated on the form no later than February 15. - 2.
+Submit either the Parents' Confidential Statement of the College Scholarship Service or the American College Testing Family Financial Statement.
+Secure a copy from your school counselor and forward it to the address indicated on the form no later than February 15.
 Apply for admission to the University.
+The Ad-

+Apply for admission to the University.
 The Admissions office will automatically send you an Application for Financial Aid, which should be completed and returned to the University as soon as possible.
-NO AWARD CAN BE MADE UNTIL THE STUDENT HAS BEEN ACCEPTED FOR ADMISSION. - Arrange to take the Scholastic Aptitude Test of the College Entrance Examination Board in December or January. - 4.
-Submit all admission credentials (transcripts, Application for Admission, SAT scores and the application fee) by February 15 to the Admissions Office.
+NO AWARD CAN BE MADE UNTIL THE STUDENT HAS BEEN ACCEPTED FOR ADMISSION.